Local government reform

 The NSW Government is committed to building on the strengths of local government and improving the performance and financial sustainability of councils so they can serve their communities better.

-The local government sector is a critical part of the NSW economy, employing more than 50,000 people and spending $9.4 billion annually in providing infrastructure and services to people across the State.
+The local government sector is a critical part of the NSW economy, employing nearly 50,000 people and spending more than $11 billion annually in providing infrastructure and services to people across the State.

-Since 2011, the Office of Local Government has allocated nearly $6.5 billion to NSW councils including Financial Assistance Grants and funding from the Local Infrastructure Renewal Scheme, Stronger Communities Fund, Companion Animal Fund and Innovation Fund.
+Since 2011 the Office of Local Government has allocated more than $1.1 billion to NSW councils including funding from the Local Infrastructure Renewal Scheme, Stronger Communities Fund, Companion Animal Fund and Innovation Fund.
+This figure excludes Federal Government Financial Assistance Grants.

 A significant amount of work has been undertaken in recent years to review and improve the local government sector.